DLorenzoLaguno17/TDD/docs/README.md

 *This is an example of a branching system inside a GitHub project.
 If you are interested and want more information about Branching policy you can check out [this website](https://rollout.io/blog/branching-strategy/)*.

 ### Performance budgets
+The performance budgets are a series of limits imposed on metrics that affect the game or program performance.
+Those could be the frames per second the game runs, the time it is expected for a map to load.
+Defining a budget helps get the web performance conversation started.
+It serves as a point of reference for making decisions about design, technology, and adding features.

+Having a budget enables designers to think about the effects of high-resolution images and the number of web fonts they pick.
+It also helps developers compare different approaches to a problem and evaluate frameworks and libraries based on their size and parsing cost.

-[Ben Garney](https://bengarney.com/) and [Eric Preisz](https://www.linkedin.com/in/eric-preisz-371a8b/) say in their book *Video Game Optimization*: *"The performance budget, much like a financial budget, is typically not perfect.
+[Ben Garney](https://bengarney.com/) and [Eric Preisz](https://www.linkedin.com/in/eric-preisz-371a8b/) say in their book **Video Game Optimization**: *"The performance budget, much like a financial budget, is typically not perfect.
 It is a benchmark for measurement and guidance. [...]
-Use the budget to determine problems and to forecast and manage change.*
+Use the budget to determine problems and to forecast and manage change"*.

 ### Delivery platform and requirements
 It defines the target platform for which the game will be delivered, such as PC, Xbox, PS4 or other consoles.
 In addition, in this section is specified minimum and the recommended hardware and software which are required to play the game.
 Minimum requisites are the ones for which the game has been designed and will make the platform run the game.
 On the other hand, recommended requisites will allow the user to run the game fluidly.
 We will take the game [Cuphead](http://www.cupheadgame.com/) as an example: